 Rising interest rates will increase borrowing costs for all water companies over time.
-However, Yorkshire has a weighted average maturity of 14 years compared to the industry average of 12.4 years.
-In addition, although Yorkshire Water will refinance £560 million of fixed-rate debt maturing over the remainder of AMP7, the company's plan to reduce leverage means total debt will rise only modestly.
-The maturing debt also includes £210 million of relatively expensive notes with a coupon of 6.59%.
+Yorkshire Water already proceeded with the refinancing of £557 million of debt maturing in 2023 and early 2024, and will have no further significant debt maturities in AMP7; the company's plan to reduce leverage means total debt will rise only modestly.
 As a result, we expect Yorkshire Water's borrowing costs to rise only gradually.
-In addition, we expect all companies - and particularly the five that appealed their determinations - to receive a positive adjustment for rising interest rates at the next price review, because the cost of new debt assumed to be raised within the current period had been linked to the average A/BBB IBoxx indices.
+In addition, all companies - and particularly the four that appealed their determinations - will receive a positive adjustment for rising interest rates at the next price review, because the cost of new debt assumed to be raised within the current period had been linked to the average A/BBB IBoxx indices.